jenniferbacon01/CV/README.md

 ## Jenny Bacon

-I am a motivated and enthusiastic individual always looking for new ways to grow, improve and challenge myself.
+I am an energetic and enthusiastic individual always looking for new ways to grow, improve and challenge myself.
 I am a Physics graduate with 5 years of experience in the financial sector.
 My roles have become increasingly technical and analytical; I have always found programming mathematically satisfying and yet creative.
 In July this year, I joined a Makers Academy in order to focus on building a career as a developer.

-I would like to work with passionate people in a hands-on dynamic environment where I can make full use of the skills and concepts learnt at Makers; best coding practices, program design and teamwork.
+I would like to work with passionate people in a dynamic environment where I continue to learn and build my skills as a developer.

 ## Skills